Ultimate Yufuin Travel Guide: Exploring the Onsen Paradise of Kyushu

 If you book at the link above, you can enjoy the best discounts and prices available, book now to kickstart your hotspring getaway!

-While Yufuin may be a small town there is no shortage of things to eat.
+While Yufuin may be a small town there is no shortage of new and interesting dishes to eat.
 From simple and delicious pastries and cakes, to full on Japanese Yakiniku barbecue.

 I would advise you to have your dinners early however, as the shops here close pretty early, at about 7-8pm you can already see restaurants and shops closing for the day.